-□ Step 19: Take the following things with you to the final divorce hearing:
+□ Step 20: Take the following things with you to the final divorce hearing:

-- Copies of any documents you previously filed. - Any documents you received from your spouse. - The blank Decree of Divorce form. - The partially completed Decree of Divorce form. - Any written property and debt division agreement signed by you and your spouse; - ☐ If you have not already filed it, take the completed Return of Service by Return Receipt form from Steps 11 and 15; - ☐ If you have not already filed it, take 3 copies of your completed Domestic Relations Affidavit (you will need to give one copy to the judge, and one copy to your spouse); - Any certificate showing you completed any required divorce or other classes required by local court rule; and, - The completed Vital Statistics Worksheet.
+- Copies of any documents you previously filed. - Any documents you received from your spouse. - The blank Decree of Divorce form. - The partially completed Decree of Divorce form. - Any written property and debt division agreement signed by you and your spouse; - Any written parenting plan agreed to and signed by you and your spouse; - ☐ If you have not already filed it, take the completed Return of Service by Return Receipt form from Steps 11 and 15; - ☐ If you have not already filed it, take 3 copies of your completed Domestic Relations Affidavit (you will need to give one copy to the judge, and one copy to your spouse); - A completed Child Support Worksheet; - Any certificate showing you completed any required parenting, coparenting, or divorce or other classes required by local court rule; - The completed Kansas Payment Center form; and, - The completed Vital Statistics Worksheet.

-Step 20: Talking to the judge in the hearing
+Step 21: Talking to the judge in the hearing

 - There may be multiple families in the courtroom waiting for the judge.
-The judge will say the name of your case you when it is your turn. - Be polite to the judge and other party.
+The judge will say the name of your case you when it is your turn. - ✤ Be polite to the judge and other party.
 Don't interrupt. - Be calm and logical.
 Don't yell or object on the grounds that the other side is lying. - Speak only when asked to.
 Don't talk unless the judge instructs you to do so. - ✤ Always stand if you are asked to speak. - The judge will ask you and your spouse questions about the divorce.
-Only answer the questions the judge asks directly to you. - Be prepared to tell the judge: - o about the facts stated in the Petition for Divorce, - \circ that you and your spouse are incompatible, and - why you are asking the judge to approve your proposed agreements about your property, debts, and children. - When the judge is done questioning each party, the judge will decide the issues in your divorce case and tell you what orders the judge is making.
+Only answer the questions the judge asks directly to you. - Be prepared to tell the judge: - o about the facts stated in the Petition for Divorce, - $\circ$ that you and your spouse are incompatible, and - why you are asking the judge to approve your proposed agreements about your property, debts, and children. - When the judge is done questioning each party, the judge will decide the issues in your divorce case and tell you what orders the judge is making.

-□ Step 21: After the final divorce hearing
+□ Step 22: After the final divorce hearing

-- Once the judge has signed the original divorce decree, the judge will tell you whether to take the completed divorce decree to the judge's assistant or to the Clerk of the District Court's office.
+- Once the judge has signed the original decree, the judge will tell you whether to take the completed divorce decree any parenting plan and child support worksheet to the judge's assistant or to the Clerk of the District Court's office.
 The judge's assistant or the Clerk of the District Court will file stamp the decree.
-Ask for at least two copies of the filed stamped decree.
-There may be a fee. - Give your ex-spouse a file stamped copy of the decree.
-Keep a copy of each document for yourself. - If the judge ordered spousal maintenance to be paid through an Income Withholding Order in paragraph 24, issuing the Income Withholding Order is outside the scope of these forms.
+Ask for at least two copies of the filed stamped decree, any parenting plan and child support worksheet.
+There may be a fee. - Give your ex-spouse a file stamped copy of the decree, any parenting plan, and child support worksheet.
+Keep a copy of each document for yourself. - If the judge ordered that child support and/or spousal maintenance to be paid through an Income Withholding Order in paragraph 33, issuing the Income Withholding Order is outside the scope of these forms.
 You may want to ask the Clerk of the District Court if there is a local procedure for getting the Income Withholding Order (see below).